jaegertracing/documentation/content/docs/next-release/apis.md

 ### JSON over HTTP (n/a)

-There is no official Jaeger JSON format that can be accepted by the collector.
+There is no official Jaeger JSON format that can be accepted by **jaeger-collector**.
 Jaeger does accept the OpenTelemetry protocol via JSON (see [above](#opentelemetry-protocol-stable)).

 ### Zipkin Formats (stable)

-Jaeger Collector can also accept spans in several Zipkin data format, namely JSON v1/v2 and Thrift.
-The Collector needs to be configured to enable Zipkin HTTP server, e.g. on port 9411 used by Zipkin collectors.
+**jaeger-collector** can also accept spans in several Zipkin data format, namely JSON v1/v2 and Thrift. **jaeger-collector** needs to be configured to enable Zipkin HTTP server, e.g. on port 9411 used by Zipkin collectors.
 The server enables two endpoints that expect POST requests:

 * `/api/v1/spans` for submitting spans in Zipkin JSON v1 or Zipkin Thrift format.
 * `/api/v2/spans` for submitting spans in Zipkin JSON v2.

 ## Trace retrieval APIs

-Traces saved in the storage can be retrieved by calling Jaeger Query Service.
+Traces saved in the storage can be retrieved by calling **jaeger-query** Service.

 ### gRPC/Protobuf (stable)